// inside head tag

 Repository:

-RISC-V64 Compilation (In progress)
+RISC-V64 Compilation (Done)

 To make Nethermind Client compatible with zkVM targets, we compiled it to RISC-V64.
 This was not straightforward: when we started, .NET did not fully support RISC-V64, so our team had to apply a series of fixes to both .NET and the custom C# compiler.